TwinheadedS/source_code/ReadMe.md

 ### Back-End (Python)

-The following libraries are specified in `backend/requirements.txt`:
+The following libraries are specified in `requirements.txt`:
 - **FastAPI**: For creating the REST API.
 - **Uvicorn**: ASGI server for FastAPI.
 - **pandas**, **scikit-learn**: For data processing and machine learning.